amansinha8/Fuel-Consumption-Prediction-Model/README.md

 - Modify hyperparameters for models like KNN (`n_neighbors`) or SVM for better performance.
 - Ensure numerical data scales are compatible, especially for KNN and SVM.

-## Contact

-For any queries or suggestions, feel free to reach out via GitHub Issues.